 One of the unique pleasures of walking in the UK is the array of superb pubs offering refreshment within reach of wherever you are – often in a lovely garden and at a reasonable price.
 In recent years many have taken to offering wider ranges of beers, wines and soft drinks, better quality coffee and more imaginative food choices.
 There are many good brewers in the county – see the interactive map at Camra’s website – from old, famous names like Shepherd Neame to smaller outfits such as Westerham Brewery and Larkins of Chiddingstone.
 Big names from Suffolk and Sussex supplying pubs in the area include Greene King and Harvey’s.

 Liking a pub is a personal thing – we all have different criteria and it’s hardly scientific in my case.
-I genuinely don’t know why I prefer some things over others!
-Of the pubs on the walks I particularly like the Queens Head in Downe (good beer selection and cider drinkers will love flattish Rosie’s Pig on a summer’s day).
+I genuinely don’t know why I prefer some things over others.
+Of the pubs on the walks, I particularly like the Queens Head in Downe (good beer selection and cider drinkers will love flattish Rosie’s Pig or Flat Tyre on a summer’s day).
 My pick of Shoreham pubs is Ye Olde George Inn opposite the church.
 It’s the closest to the station, has medieval-low ceilings and a friendly vibe.
 Can’t vouch for the food because I haven’t eaten there, but it looks pretty decent.
 There are lots of other pubs in the village – you won’t suffer in any of them.
 I like The Crown too, on the other side of the river, which has had Jamie Oliver as a guest.
 Camra has reviewed them all, handily, on one page.

 The Plough in Eynsford is right by the Darent river (the bank here is wide and grassy, a popular spot for a summer drink – often a bit too popular) and a really old bridge and ford.
 The Malt Shovel, on the main road through Eynsford by the church, is also excellent and concentrates on good real ales and fresh food (daily fresh fish, the website claims).
 It makes a point of not having Sky TV and gaming machines.